 If you want clear project visibility with minimal effort, you can build your Gantt chart in minutes using GoodDay.

-And if you have any questions about setting up your chart or want to learn more about how GoodDay can support your workflows, you can always reach out to our team at info@goodday.work
+And if you have any questions about setting up your chart or want to learn more about how GoodDay can support your workflows, you can always connect with our team at info@goodday.work

 FAQs